 The emotion of anger can provide tremendous energy to right wrongs and change things for the good.
 But when we allow it to control us, it can lead to negative destructive actions such as emotional, verbal or even physical abuse and violence.
 In any intimate relationship, there will be times when you will be hurt or wronged.
-When that happens, it is likely you will experience anger.
-The next step is that our human nature wants revenge, and anger can easily distort our perspective, block our ability to love, and thus limit our ability to see things clearly.
-There are potentially great benefits in allowing ourselves to experience and express anger appropriately.
-There are also potentially devastating consequences in allowing ourselves to be controlled by our anger.
+When that happens, anger can easily distort our perspective, block our ability to love, and thus limit our ability to see things clearly.

 - 10 million children were beaten by angry parents, two-thirds were under the age of 3